Specific Training Opportunities

 Program Summary

-The Center for Dissemination and Implementation Science (CDIS) and the Healthy Youths Program (HYP) are involved in basic and applied research.
-The primary focus areas of the Center include, but are not limited to, community empowerment, mental health, adolescent sexual and reproductive health, HIV/AIDS, substance use, aging, homelessness, intimate partner violence, and urban and global health.
+The Center for Dissemination and Implementation Science in Health Disparities (CDIS) and the Healthy Youths Program (HYP) are involved in basic and applied research.
+The primary focus areas and populations studied in the Center include, but are not limited to, community empowerment, mental health, adolescent sexual and reproductive health, HIV/AIDS, mHealth, mindfulness, substance use, aging, veterans, intimate partner violence, and urban and global health.

 General Intern Opportunities